OpenLiberty/devfile-stack-samples/devfiles/maven-image/README.md

-# no-custom-image
+# Maven-image

-The provided devfile allows you to start developing your maven built applications without the need of a custom image.
+The provided devfile allows you to start developing your maven built applications using an official maven container image.

 ## Prerequisites